SongThun/DB_Assignment2/README.md

 # DB_Assignment2
 ## 20/04/2024 update
 ### server
-#### database.js:
-* function createDatabase(): check login user (import in AuthController.js)
-* connect(): give Model access to variable db (import in Model.js and Rental.js)

 #### MySQL:
 * create user 'sManager'
 * GRANT privileges to 'sManager'
 <br>

-### client
-#### Login.jsx:
-* when user access through router '.../login', if not logout beforehand than confirm their logout

-#### Table.jsx:
-* reloadData(data, add): add boolean 'add' to indicate the action belonged to 'SubmitAdd' or 'SubmitEdit' if (add) then move the record to the top add class 'new-record' to the newly edited or created record (change background in Table.css)
-* record.map() (in table section): add className if exists to record
-* handleDelete(): put the delete request in if (confirm(...))

-Other page (except Court.jsx, CourtRental.jsx): add true, false to reloadData of SubmitAdd, SubmitEdit

 <br>
 ### Login username: sManager | password: 123456